-- Constant check engine light with a Depollution system faulty message is displayed on the BC.
+- The BC displays a constant check engine light with a Depollution system faulty message.
 The engine is running rough.
 Now, this is a tricky one.
-Scan for codes, and you will probably get a P0300 and P1340 code.
+Scan for codes; you will probably get P0300 and P1340 codes.
 This is described as a severe misfire on cylinders 1, 2, 3, or 4.
 This is misleading, as the usual problem is with one of the camshaft position sensors.
 Further diagnostic by a mechanic is required.

 - Constant check engine light with Engine fault: repair needed message is displayed on the BC.
 The engine is running fine.
 This can be a sign of boost or fuel pressure system-related problems.

 - Constant check engine light with Engine fault: repair needed message is displayed on the BC.
-If the engine has a very rough idle, a high-pressure fuel pump is often a common cause.
+A high-pressure fuel pump is often a common cause if the engine has a rough idle.
 If it idles fine but lacks power and poor acceleration, there is a large boost leak, or you could have a clogged catalytic converter.

 Modern THP engines have a high-pressure fuel injection system, turbocharger, variable valve timing, and variable valve lift.

-- Ignition Coil - Broken ignition coil pack assembly will cause a misfire and a flashing ˜check engine™ light.
+- Ignition Coil – A broken ignition coil pack assembly will cause a misfire and a flashing check engine™ light.
 Older Peugeots equipped with non-turbo four-cylinder engines are more prone to this problem.

 - Camshaft Position Sensor – Faulty camshaft position sensors on VVT and THP engines usually cause a misfire.

-- Variable Valve System - Newer engines are equipped with a variable valve lift system.
-The electric stepper motor or eccentric shaft position sensor is the usual failure point.
+- Variable Valve System – Newer engines have a variable valve lift system.
+The usual failure point is the electric stepper motor or eccentric shaft position sensor.
 This can cause poor throttle response or even a non-starting engine.

-- Fuel Pump - High-pressure fuel pumps on newer, turbocharged THP engines can fail.
+- Fuel Pump – High-pressure fuel pumps can fail on newer, turbocharged THP engines.
 It will cause a very rough idle.

 - Turbo – Turbocharged THP engines have a recirculation valve between the turbocharger and intercooler.
 It can suffer from a broken membrane.
 This will cause a boost leak and a noticeable power loss.